-Total Required Program Credits = 64 1 MATH: If entering at MATH 161 they will complete MATH 161 and MATH 162.
+Total Required Program Credits = 64

+- 1 MATH: If entering at MATH 161 they will complete MATH 161 and MATH 162. - 2 Writing Intensive - 3 Must be approved technical program elective with CONS or CIVL course designator, or approved by advisor/ department chair.